Barbara Oakley

-Barbara Ann Oakley (née Grim, November 24, 1955) is an American professor of engineering at Oakland University and McMaster University whose online courses on learning are some of the most popular MOOC classes in the world.
+Barbara Ann Oakley (née Grim, November 24, 1955) is an American professor of engineering at Oakland University and McMaster University whose online courses on learning are some of the most popular massive open online course (MOOC) classes in the world.
 She is involved in multiple areas of research, ranging from STEM education, to learning practices.

 Oakley co-created and taught Learning How To Learn: Powerful mental tools to help you master tough subjects, the world's most popular online course.
-It is available on Coursera.
-She also wrote a book, A Mind For Numbers: How to Excel at Math and Science (Even If You Flunked Algebra).
-This is a standalone book, though it companions the ideas presented in the MOOC.
+She also wrote the accompanying book, A Mind For Numbers: How to Excel at Math and Science (Even If You Flunked Algebra).

 Oakley has authored op-ed articles about learning in The Wall Street Journal and The New York Times.

 Biography

 Oakley was born in Lodi, California, in 1955 to Alfred and Constance Grim.
 Alfred was in the US Army Air Corps as a bomber pilot during World War II.
 Oakley moved frequently with her family as a child, moving to ten different places by the time she was in tenth grade.

 After leaving high school, Oakley enlisted in the U.S. Army.
 The Army sent her to study at the University of Washington, where she completed a B.A. in Slavic languages and literature.
 She also received extensive training in Russian at the Defense Language Institute.
 Oakley went on to serve as a signal officer in Germany for four years, achieving the rank of captain.

 After her Army duties ended, Oakley decided to challenge herself and see if her brain, more used to the study of languages, could be 'retooled' to study mathematical subjects.
-She chose to study engineering, in order to better understand the communications equipment she had been working with in the Army.
+She chose to study engineering, to better understand the communications equipment, she had been working within the Army.

 Oakley completed a B.S. in electrical engineering at the University of Washington in 1986.
 While she was studying for the degree, Oakley worked as a Russian translator on Soviet trawlers in the Bering Sea.
 She also wrote a book about her experiences during this time, entitled Hair of the Dog: Tales from Aboard a Russian Trawler.

 Oakley went on to spend a season as the radio operator at the South Pole Station in Antarctica.
 It was here that she met her husband-to-be, Philip.
-They married shortly afterwards on February 1, 1984.
+They married shortly afterward on February 1, 1984.
 They have four children; two daughters, and two adopted sons who were previously refugees from Kosovo.

 Oakley moved to Detroit with her family in 1989.
-She worked for Ford briefly, and then began attending Oakland University while doing consulting work.
+She worked for Ford briefly and then began attending Oakland University while doing consulting work.
 She received an M.S. degree in electrical and computer engineering in 1995.
-Oakley continued her education after that, and received a Ph.D. in systems engineering in 1998.
+Oakley continued her education after that and received a Ph.D. in systems engineering in 1998.